jotson/1gam-march2013/README.md

 Move the mouse pointer over ships to activate their shields.
 Try to block incoming missiles and land as many ships on the surface as possible.

+# Build instructions

+The js version has no requirements and doesn't technically need a build.
+Just run the index.html file in the js folder.

+The nme version requires [nme](http://nme.io).
+Once that is installed, you will also need to install the flixel library:

+`haxelib install flixel`

+./build.sh is a bash script that I used during development to test various targets.
+For example, `./build.sh flash` will build and run a debug version of the flash target.

+./build.sh also builds the [HTML page](http://flagrantdisregard.com) by combining the template /index.html, js, and nme builds into a single folder.
+Run that with `./build.sh html`.

+You can also simply cd to the nme folder and compile with nme directly:

+`nme build flash`
+`nme build linux`

+etc.

 # Dev Notes

 - The js/ folder contains a Javascript implementation of the game built with [Crafty](http://craftyjs.com)